coveo/source.coveo.com/_posts/2017-09-01-search-best-practices-1.md

 When users want to perform a search, they are used to scan the page looking for an open search field, not a link or an icon.
 Even if it might seem obvious for us, a lot of users don’t recognize the magnifying glass icon as the search tool.

 You might also be tempted to add placeholder text in the input to help the user know what they can search for.
-Studies have shown that this is not a good practice because users do not see it as an open field.
-Once the user clicks on the field, the placeholder text disappears, so that text won’t be useful for the user anymore.
+Studies have shown that this is not a good practice because users do not see it as an open field.<sup>2</sup> Once the user clicks on the field, the placeholder text disappears, so that text won’t be useful for the user anymore.
 If you really need to add information, place it below the field rather than in the field.

 ![Can be dangerous](/source.coveo.com/images/2017-09-05-search-best-practices-1/can-be-dangerous.png)